 How AI Engines Actually Know Who You Are

 When a user asks ChatGPT to recommend an AI search optimization tool, the model does not guess randomly.
 It draws from a structured knowledge base that maps entities — brands, people, products, concepts — and the relationships between them.
-This is the knowledge graph.
+This is the brand knowledge graph.

 What a "Brand Entity" Looks Like in the Knowledge Graph